Fascinating Newborn Facts

 8. Babies are always sleepy

 You might have noticed that your baby is either always sleeping or looks sleepy.
-During the first few years of life, your baby will only be alert for around three minutes in each hour during the day (and even less during the night).
+During the first weeks of life, your baby will only be alert for around three minutes in each hour during the day (and even less during the night).
 A baby’s brain which is absorbing so much information in these first few years will use up most of the glucose supplies in the body, which explains why your baby needs so much sleep!

 9. Time to smile